 By James C. Frasure III – InnerKwest

-I find it fascinating people in upper management want African-American women to culturally appropriate their hair to European texture.
+I find it fascinating people in upper management want African-American women to culturally appropriate their hair to European texture (straightened).
+Some are calling this the “One World” look or appeal.

 On television and in movies, Black women’s beauty is often measured by the looseness of our curl patterns.
 It has become cultural and economic praxis to invest in the upkeep of European beauty standards, to maintain straight, long, flowing tresses.
 By the sting of a hot comb or the burn of a chemical relaxer, Black women are expected to adhere to this precedent to be successful.